 There really isn’t anything bad we have to say about this unit.
-This is the best combination of value and quality construction out of all electric smokers we’ve seen.
+This is the best combination of size and quality construction out of every electric smokers we’ve seen.

 The Old Smokey trashcan style smoker is is a great example of a no-frills affordable smoker that can still get the job done.
 With 280 square inches of cooking space and a 29 x 17.5 x 17.5 inch foot print this is definitely a compact smoker.

 The manufacturer is based out of Houston Texas, and has been in business since 1923 so you’ve got some added peace of mind that if anything goes wrong or you need a replacement part they will be around.

 While the Old Smokey has an eye catching design, the actual construction is pretty straight forward.
 You have a heating element that connects to your electric outlet at the bottom, with a chip tray for adding wood on top of that.

 The rest of the smoker is divided between the upper cooking level and grill, and the lower cooking level that has a drip pan to catch meat juices.
 There’s also no water pan.